Solving Hamilton-Jacobi equations by residual minimization of monotone finite-difference discretizations: Acknowledgments

 \section{Acknowledgments}

 Richard Tsai is supported partially by National Science Foundation grant DMS-2513857.
 Part of the research is also supported by the Swedish Research Council under grant no. 2021-06594, while the author was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the Fall 2025 semester.

-Esteve-Yagüe is supported by the Ministry of Science, Innovation and Universities of Spain under Ram\'on y Cajal grant RYC2022-035966-I.
+Carlos Esteve-Yagüe is supported by Agencia Estatal de Investigación under the Ram\'on y Cajal 2022 grant RYC2022-035966-I (Spain).
+Olivier Bokanowski and Carlos Esteve-Yagüe benefited from the support of the FMJH Program Gaspard Monge for optimization and operations research and their interactions with data science.